hidecode221b/Radia/readme_mac_python.md

 > https://code.woboq.org/userspace/glibc/include/gnu/stubs.h.html
 >

 You can also download [original radia](https://github.com/ochubar/Radia) and just add them above.
+In the other way, we can modify the trinagle.c to delete lines related to fpu_control.h.
 BTW I have no idea how it works.

-Issue: Segmentation error 11 on radia_example03.py (radia.so might be terminated on 5th pole setup)
+Issue: Segmentation 11 error on radia_example03.py (radia.so might be terminated on 5th pole setup)